Medicare Supplement Plan F

 Medicare Supplement Plan F is no longer available to people newly eligible for Medicare.
 You had to be eligible to enroll in Medicare before January 1, 2020, to purchase a policy.

-You may be able to apply for a Medicare supplement policy if you were eligible for Medicare before January 1, 2020, and if a company offers the plan.
+You may be able to apply for a Medicare supplement plan if you were eligible for Medicare Part A before January 1, 2020, and if a company offers the plan.
 Insurance companies do not have to sell all Medigap policies.

 Medigap Plan G now provides the most comparable level of benefits to Medicare Supplement Plan F.